-Rogelio M. Guadalquiver Chairman of the Board

-Lester C. Yu

-President and Chief Executive Officer

-Rushell Salvador

-Chief Financial Officer and Treasurer
+Signature: M. My ÷ Rogelio M. Guadalquiver Chairman of the Board Signature: Lester C. Yu President and Chief Executive Officer SUBSCRIBED AND SWORN APR 1 4 202 to before me this Affiant exhibited to me his/her Signature: Rushell Salvador Chief Financial Officer and Treasurer -

-Signed this 6th day of April 2024
+Signed this 5th day of April 2024